Kontsevich-Zorich monodromy groups of translation covers of some platonic solids: Introduction and main results

 \subsection{Acknowledgements}

 The authors would like to thank Jayadev Athreya for proposing this project.
+The authors thank Vaibhav Gadre for helpful conversations concerning Lyapunov exponents.
 The authors would also like to thank Carlos Matheus Santos and Anton Zorich for helpful insights throughout the project, and A.S.\ would especially like to thank C.M.S.\ for teaching him about this field of study and for being a sponsoring scientist as a part of the NSF Graduate Research Opportunities Worldwide program.
 During this project, Gutiérrez-Romo was supported by Centro de Modelamiento Matemático (CMM), ACE210010 and FB210005, BASAL funds for centers of excellence from ANID-Chile, and the FONDECYT Iniciación program under Grant No.\ 11190034; Lee was partially supported by the NSF under Grant No.\ DMS-1440140; and Sanchez was supported by the NSF Postdoctoral Fellowship under Grant No.\ DMS-2103136.